monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

  #.
 Turn off the device and turn it back on again!!!!!!!
 This is REQUIRED because otherwise the change you made won't be implemented by the device and communication will fail!
  #.
 Golander 50S pumps display the unit ID on startup.

 Now you can configure a Golander pump using the Rule Editor.
-The external code for Golander pumps require 5 inputs: com port, pump address, on state, pump (ml/rev), and flow (mL/s).
+The external code for Golander pumps require 4 inputs: pump address, on state, pump (ml/rev), and flow (mL/s).

  #.
-Go to the Configuration tab and select |config_set_modbus_ID|
- #.
-Select the serial port on |Modbus_ID| to see which com ports are available to know how to correctly select the com port number for configuring the Modbus communication.
-Select Exit to close the dialog.
- #.
 Go to |config_edit_rules| on the Configuration tab.
- #.
-Add a set point for the com port |SetPoints_turbidimeter_com_port|
  #.
 Add a set point for the pump ID (or pump address) |SetPoints_pump_address|
  #.
 Add a set point for the states that you want the pump to run |SetPoints_on_state|.
 The states are identified as integers with the OFF state having a value of 0.
 To have the pump run in more than one state simple enter the digits.
 The assumption here is that ProCoDA won't have more than 10 states.
 Thus the on state 134 means that the pump should run in states 1, 3, and 4.
  #.
 Add a set point for the volume of water pumped per revolution with unis of mL/rev.